cambridge-cares/TheWorldAvatar/web/twa-vis-platform/README.md

 ### 1.1 Authorisation

-To secure your viz app with a keycloak authentication server, set the relevant environment variables in the [local node environment file](.code/.env.local) or the relevant compose file in this directory.
+To secure your viz app with a Keycloak authentication server, set the relevant environment variables in the [local node environment file](.code/.env.local) or the relevant compose file in this directory.
 If running in a stack, the variables will be set in the service spec file.
 The relevant variables are:

 ```sh
 KEYCLOAK=true|false ## whether or not to use kc authentication on the server